Aleo-DevRel-Ambas/zero-to-zk/src/advanced/aleo-proof-system/marlin.md

 ## SRS Universality

-The universal and updatable SRS of Marlin supports any circuit size without requiring a trusted setup ceremony for each circuit.
+The universal and updatable SRS of Marlin supports any circuit size (bounded by available memory and computational capabilities) without requiring a trusted setup ceremony for each circuit.
 This capability is crucial for the flexibility and scalability of Aleo’s private applications, which can range from simple transactions to complex smart contracts.

 Aleo uses the efficient encoding and verification properties of AHPs to ensure that proofs remain succinct and verification times are kept minimal.
 This efficiency is particularly beneficial in a blockchain context, where verifying transactions quickly and securely is paramount.